Norm$\times$Direction: Restoring the Missing Query Norm in Vision Linear Attention: Introduction

 As a result, linear attention often yields overly smooth attention distributions, lacking the \textit{spikiness} characteristic of softmax attention.
 This leads to elevated entropy and hinders the model’s ability to focus on semantically critical tokens.
-Recent efforts such as Hedgehog \cite{hedgehog}, FLatten Transformer \cite{flatten}, and PolaFormer \cite{polaformer}, attempt to address this shortcoming by introducing element-wise power functions to sharpen token-wise attention.
+Recent efforts such as Hedgehog \citep{hedgehog}, FLatten Transformer \citep{flatten}, and PolaFormer \citep{polaformer}, attempt to address this shortcoming by introducing element-wise power functions to sharpen token-wise attention.
 While these methods empirically improve discrimination, the underlying cause of the entropy explosion in linear attention remains poorly understood.

-To further explore the property of entropy, inspired by prior studies \cite{22bvit,intriguing,onlinesoftmax} that have identified the $\mathbf{qk}^\top$ norm cancellation in softmax attention, we notice that linear attention exhibits a different behavior, especially showing \textit{asymmetric sensitivity} to the query and key norms.
-To analyze this effect, we employ a norm-direction decomposition of linear attention:

-where $\operatorname{d}(\mathbf{x})=\mathbf{x}~/~||\mathbf{x}||$ refers to the direction component.
-Eq. \eqref{introlinearnorm} exposes a critical \textit{asymmetry} where only \textit{key norms} influence linear attention outputs, as \textit{query norms} are reduced through normalization.
-To further test this conjecture, Fig. \ref{fig:normvsentropy} demonstrates a strong inverse correlation between entropy and query norms in softmax attention, whereas key norms exhibit weak correlation with spikiness.
+To further explore the property of entropy, inspired by prior studies \citep{22bvit,intriguing,onlinesoftmax} that have identified the $\mathbf{qk}^\top$ norm cancellation in softmax attention, we notice that linear attention exhibits a different behavior, especially showing \textit{asymmetric sensitivity} to the query and key norms.
+To analyze this effect, we employ a norm$\times$direction (ND) decomposition of linear attention: where $\operatorname{dir}(\mathbf{x})=\mathbf{x}~/~||\mathbf{x}||$ refers to the direction component.
+Eq.~(\ref{introlinearnorm}) exposes a critical \textit{asymmetry} where only \textit{key norms} influence linear attention outputs, as \textit{query norms} are reduced through normalization.
+To further test this conjecture, Fig.~\ref{fig:normvsentropy} demonstrates a strong inverse correlation between entropy and query norms in softmax attention, whereas key norms exhibit weak correlation with spikiness.
 Notably, current linear attention approaches utilize element-wise kernel functions to enforce non-negativity constraints, suffering from the norm degradation and negative values loss.